 Juvenile Idiopathic Arthritis

-JIA is the most common systemic association of pediatric uveitis.5,6 It is defined as arthritis of unknown etiology that begins before the age of 16 years and persists for at least 6 weeks.7 Uveitis secondary to JIA is an important cause of pediatric uveitis in North America, and has an estimated incidence of approximately 4.9 to 6.9 per 100,000 person-years and an estimated prevalence of 13 to 30 per 100,000 person-years.8
+JIA is the most common systemic association of pediatric uveitis.6,7 It is defined as inflammation of one or more joints, of unknown etiology, that begins before the age of 16 years and persists for at least 6 weeks.8 Uveitis secondary to JIA is an important cause of pediatric uveitis in North America, and has an estimated incidence of approximately 4.9 to 6.9 per 100,000 person-years and an estimated prevalence of 13 to 30 per 100,000 person-years.9

-Several classification systems exist for juvenile arthritis, including the European League Against Rheumatism (EULAR),1,9 the American College of Rheumatology and the American Rheumatism Association (ACR/ARA)10 and the International League of Associations of Rheumatologists (ILAR) classifications.11 The most widely used in North America is the ACR/ARA system,1,7 which divides the chronic juvenile arthritides into 3 broad categories:
+Several classification systems exist for juvenile arthritis, including the European League Against Rheumatism (EULAR),1,10 the American College of Rheumatology and the American Rheumatism Association (ACR/ARA),11 and the International League of Associations of Rheumatologists (ILAR) classifications.12 The most widely used in North America is the ACR/ARA system,1,8 which divides the chronic juvenile arthritides into 3 broad categories:

 - Juvenile-onset spondyloarthropathies (JOSpAs)

 JOSpAs include juvenile ankylosing spondylitis, reactive arthritis, inflammatory bowel disease (IBD)–related arthritis — the 3 also collectively known as enthesitis-related arthritis — and psoriatic arthritis.
 JIA is further classified into 3 categories:

 - Systemic (Still disease) Oligoarticular7